Edit this page

 http://localhost:8080/api/2/search/things?fields=thingId,attributes

-Resuming by Last-Event-ID
+Resuming with Last-Event-ID

 GET http://localhost:8080/api/2/search/things?fields=thingId&option=sort(+thingId) HTTP/1.1